kadimetla/doc-adk-training/training/module09-intro-custom-function-tools/lab-solution.md

     *   "Multiply 15 by 3."
     *   "What is 10 divided by 0?"
     *   "What is the capital of France?"
 (Should be gracefully declined).

+### Self-Reflection Answers

+1.  **The docstring for each function is critical.
+What do you think would happen if you removed the docstrings from your calculator functions?
+Would the agent still be able to use them?**
+    *   **Answer:** If you remove the docstrings, the agent (LLM) loses the primary description of what the tool does and how to use it.
+While the function name and type hints provide *some* information, the docstring provides the context.
+Without it, the agent might struggle to understand *when* to call the tool or might misinterpret its purpose, leading to unreliable behavior or failure to use the tool at all.

+2.  **Why is it a good practice to return a dictionary with a `status` key from a tool function, especially for operations that can fail (like division)?**
+    *   **Answer:** Returning a dictionary allows you to provide structured feedback to the agent.
+The `status` key gives the agent an explicit signal about whether the operation succeeded (`success`) or failed (`error`).
+If it failed, you can include an `error` message (like "Cannot divide by zero") which the agent can then read and explain to the user.
+This makes the agent more robust and capable of handling edge cases gracefully.

+3.  **How would you add a new tool to this agent, for example, a function to calculate the square root of a number?
+What steps would you need to take?**
+    *   **Answer:** You would need to follow the same three steps:
+        1.  **Write the function:** Add a `sqrt(n: float) -> dict` function to `tools/calculator.py` with a clear docstring.
+        2.  **Import it:** Import the `sqrt` function in your `agent.py`.
+        3.  **Register it:** Wrap it in a `FunctionTool` and add it to the `tools` list in the `LlmAgent` definition.

 ### Lab Summary